OpenCommRadio/OpenCommRadio/README.md

 2. Implement the required HAL functions in `src/hal_platform_<your_platform>.c`
 3. Add `rules.mk` - you can use the UV-K5 and linux platforms as examples

-Pull requests to add platforms MUST use submodules to be accepted
+Pull requests to add platforms MUST use submodules to be accepted.
+The only exception is "native" platforms, such as the current linux platform - if anyone wants to contribute support for Windows or MacOS please do so.

 ---